 Snuffle Mats for dogs are great because you can hide treats in the rags of the mat and they have to sniff through the fabric to find them!

-- Dog Brain Games Training Toys: It is a unique dog sniffing training mat that allows your dog to find treats or dry foods hidden in the snuffle mat.
-It helps to train your dog's smell, consume your dog's energy and lose weight.
-Keep your dog occupied and avoid your dog being bored and engaged in destructive behavior.
+- Dog Brain Puzzle Games Training Toys: It is a unique dog sniffing training mat that allows your dog to find treats or dry foods hidden Inside the snuggle mat.
+It can also be used as a Slow Feeder to help to train dog's sense of smell, consume dog's energy and lose weight in a healthy activity.
+Keep your dog occupied and avoid dog engaging in destructive behavior.

-- Dual-use Design: The feeding mat can be folded into a bowl.
+- Dual-use Design: The sniff mat can be shrunk into a bowl.
 Dogs will like it more than ordinary food bowls!
 Because it's really full of the green tufts so there's plenty of places to hide a big handful of food.
-You can put anything in it, combine it with treats for your dog to forage.
-Lay it flat on the ground as a sniffing exercise to forage the food hidden in it and perform some mental exercises and provide stimulation at the same time.
+You can put anything in the dog treat mat.
+Lay it flat on the ground as a sniffing exercise for puppy or large dog to forage the food.
+Effectively perform some mental exercises, relieve boredom and provide stimulation at the same time.

 - DOG GIFTS: Receive 2 Original LickiMats and 2 LickiMat Sprinkles